KurtE/Raspberry_Pi/Readme.txt

 Then to make a super user:
 sudo adduser kurt sudo

+if you wish to make the new user act like the user pi, as with regards to sudo command, you can edit the information: sudo nano /etc/sudoerrs

 ---------------------------------------------------------------------------------------------------------------------

 On this 2nd Pi I am trying a different USB Wifi adapter that has an external 5dbi gain antenna